The Scarlet Clue: Production

 The film began production as The Radio Mystery.
-In February 1945 Monogram changed the title to The Scarlet Clue -- in the wake of Universal's successful Sherlock Holmes mystery The Scarlet Claw.
+In February 1945 Monogram changed the title to The Scarlet Clue—in the wake of Universal's successful Sherlock Holmes mystery The Scarlet Claw.

 Reception

 The Scarlet Clue opened to good reviews.
 "One of the better Chan thrillers, this keeps interest at a high level.
 It will make a good addition to the twin bills," reported The Exhibitor.
 The Hollywood Reporter approved: "This neatly executed and nicely paced package keeps up the tradition of comedy, suspense, and suavity that mystery fans have come to expect and demand.
 The comedy team of Mantan Moreland and Ben Carter are given ample opportunity to gag, and tie audiences in proverbial stitches."
 Wanda Hale of the New York Daily News noted, "This one really keeps your mind active trying to beat Charlie to the solution of the four murders."
 Variety liked the mystery angle: "Picture actually has suspense, and the well-written script keeps viewers guessing as to the actual murderer.
 Film gathers momentum and the denouement actually catches the viewers off guard."
+Film Daily covered the preview: "Here is a Charlie Chan offering that should please the mystery fans.
+It has been given good direction by Phil Rosen, with James S. Burkett rating a bow for production values.
+Sidney Toler delivers his usual splendid performance."

 Mantan Moreland and Ben Carter became so popular as a comedy team that they embarked on a coast-to-coast personal-appearance tour for eight weeks, which is why Moreland was missing from the next two Chan pictures, The Red Dragon and Dangerous Money.
 Veteran African-American comic Willie Best substituted for him.

+Copyright status

+While some presume the film to be in the public domain because the copyright notice is missing from the home-video versions (the British source print removed the American copyright notice), The Scarlet Clue was indeed registered for copyright by Monogram Pictures on April 1, 1945 (certificate number LP13234).